• Skip to main content

 Let me start with the definition and meanings of “ittekimasu”.

-What does “ittekimasu” literally mean?
+What does “ittekimasu” literally mean in Japanese?

-“Ittekimasu” consists of the following four components:
+“Ittekimasu” consists of the following two components:

 When we meet new Japanese phrases, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about meanings of phrases they form.
+In many cases, grammatical components tell us a lot about the meanings of the phrases they form.
 Actually, here, we could get the better understanding of “ittekimasu” through the detailed check above.

 Example: how to use “ittekimasu”